 1. What is your camper to counselor and staff ratio?
 Our ratio is one Bil-O-Wood counselor or staff person for every four campers.
 On the younger camper canoe trips the ratio is often 1 to 2.

 2. What clothing and special equipment will campers need?
-Please download the clothing list and the canoe tripping equipment list.
+Please download the packing list.

 3. What about money at camp?
 We recommend that campers do not keep money in their cabins.
 Each family deposits funds for their camper in a spending account to cover canteen, laundry, church, and other miscellaneous needs.